Spectral Analysis of Word Statistics: Introduction

 for each $0\leq i\leq k_a-k_b,~0\leq j\leq k_b-1$, or for $(i,j)=(k_a,0)$ if $k_b=0$. \\ The eigenvalue for the $(i,j)$ eigenspace is

 The dimension of the $(i,j)$ eigenspace is unless $k_b=0$ and $(i,j)=(k_a,0)$ where the dimension is~1. \end{prop}

 In \cite{dieker2018spectral} the commutators between the operators $\RTR$ and $\sh_a,\shp_b$ are scalar operators.
-This fact, together with a dimension count argument and a characterization of the kernel of $\RTR$ obtained in \cite{reiner2014spectra}, yields the decomposition of Theorem~\ref{thm:DS}.
+This fact, combined with the summation of the dimensions of the subspaces and the characterization of the kernel of $\RTR$ obtained in \cite{reiner2014spectra}, yields the decomposition of Theorem~\ref{thm:DS}.
 Here we will use the existence of this decomposition, but our operators $\Mp$ and their commutation relations with $\sh_a$ and $\shp_b$ will be substantially more complicated.
-Still, we will be able to characterize the { $(i,0),~i\leq k_a-k_b$} eigenspaces, as well as a tricky relation involving $\shp_b$ and $\Mp,$ in order to obtain the proposition. \begin{proof} The proof will be an immediate consequence of Theorem~\ref{thm:DS}, and the following two lemmas. \begin{lemma} The spaces $\sh_a^i(K^{(k_a-i,k_b)}),~0\leq i\leq k_a-k_b$ are eigenspaces for $\Mp^{(k_a,k_b)}$ for eigenvalues $\binom{2k_a+k_b}{i}$ respectively. \end{lemma} \begin{lemma} \end{lemma} Indeed, Lemma \ref{lem:0j} shows that the $(i,0)$ eigenspaces are the ones which the proposition predicts, with the correct eigenvalues.
-Application of $\shp_b$ has the effect of increasing $k_b$ to $k_b+1,$ and increasing $j$ to $j+1.$ Lemma \ref{lem:ij} then shows that $\Mp^{(k_a,k_b+1)}_{k_b+1}$ has an eigenspace, naturally indexed by $(i,j+1)$ obtained by applying $\shp_b$ to the $(i.j)$ eigenspace of $\Mp^{(k_a,k_b)}_{k_b},$ and the eigenvalue corresponding to the former space is $\frac{2k_a+k_b+1}{k_a-k_b+1}$ times the eigenvalue for the later eigenspace.
+Still, we will be able to characterize the { $(i,0),~i\leq k_a-k_b$} eigenspaces, as well as a tricky relation involving $\shp_b$ and $\Mp,$ in order to obtain the proposition. \begin{proof} The proof is an immediate consequence of Theorem~\ref{thm:DS}, and the following two lemmas. \begin{lemma} The spaces $\sh_a^i(K^{(k_a-i,k_b)}),~0\leq i\leq k_a-k_b$ are eigenspaces of $\Mp^{(k_a,k_b)}$ for the eigenvalues $\binom{2k_a+k_b}{i}$ respectively. \end{lemma} \begin{lemma} \end{lemma} Indeed, Lemma \ref{lem:0j} shows that the $(i,0)$ eigenspaces in Proposition \ref{prop:diagonalizing_M_prime} are correct, with the correct eigenvalues.
+The application of $\shp_b$ has the effect of increasing $k_b$ to $k_b+1,$ and increasing $j$ to $j+1.$ Lemma \ref{lem:ij} then shows that $\Mp^{(k_a,k_b+1)}_{k_b+1}$ has an eigenspace, naturally indexed by $(i,j+1)$ obtained by applying $\shp_b$ to the $(i.j)$ eigenspace of $\Mp^{(k_a,k_b)}_{k_b},$ and the eigenvalue corresponding to the former space is $\frac{2k_a+k_b+1}{k_a-k_b+1}$ times the eigenvalue for the later eigenspace.
 Assuming, inductively, that the proposition holds for smaller $k=k_a+k_b,$ then the $(i,j+1)$ eigenvalue of $\Mp^{(k_a,k_b+1)}_{k_b+1}$ equals as claimed.
 Since by Theorem~\ref{thm:DS} this gives a complete decomposition.

 \begin{proof}[Proof of Lemma \ref{lem:0j}] We first observe that the kernel of the operator $\RTR^{(m_a,m_b)}$ is exactly the kernel of $\del_a^{(m_a,m_b)}$ restricted to $S^{(m_a,m_b)}$.
 Indeed, for $v\in S^{(m_a,m_b)}$